erjosito/azure-networking-lab/README.md

 lab-user@linuxnva-2:~$ <b>sudo iptables -t nat -A PREROUTING -p tcp -d 1.2.3.4 --dport 22 -j DNAT --to-destination 10.3.1.4:22</b>
 </pre>

-**Note:** do not forget to replace here the bogus IP address "1.2.3.4" with the actual public IP address assigned in your environment to the public IP address "linuxnva-slbPip-ext".
-You can get the list of public IP addresses in your environment with the command "az network public-ip list -o table".
+**Note:** do not forget to replace here the bogus IP address `1.2.3.4` with the actual public IP address assigned in your environment to the public IP address "linuxnva-slbPip-ext".
+You can get the list of public IP addresses in your environment with the command `az network public-ip list -o table`.

 <pre lang="...">
 lab-user@linuxnva-2:~$ <b>sudo iptables -vL -t nat</b>